Levulan Kerastick Side Effects

 Generic Name: aminolevulinic acid topical

-Note: This page contains side effects data for the generic drug aminolevulinic acid topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Levulan Kerastick.
+Note: This page contains information about the side effects of aminolevulinic acid topical.
+Some of the dosage forms included on this document may not apply to the brand name Levulan Kerastick.

 For the Consumer